 Since the Princeton cut can be anything you want it to be, you should know some tips on how to ask for an Ivy League haircut.
 First off, make sure that the barber you trust with your hair is familiar with the cut and show him a picture of the desired look to make your point clear.

 When giving you a crew cut, your barber buzzes your hair with clippers, whereas the Ivy League cut is usually done with scissors on the top, which gives the extra length.
-Don’t confuse these two when describing what you want to get.
+Don’t confuse these two when describing what How To Style The Ivy League Haircut? you want to get.

 Keep in mind that the immaculate look of the Harvard Clip should feature a taper that takes place at the sides, back, and nape area.
 It’s very important to keep the graduation from taper to sides neat and smooth, as well as the blend of sides and top.
 Regulate the length of each portion and specify how gradual you want the cut to be.